kevinpt/evfs/_sources/rst/api/shims.rst.txt

 ------

 The rotate shim implements virtual self-rotating files useful for logging data.
-Older file contents are gradually purged once the log file reaches its maximum size.
+Older file content is gradually purged once the log file reaches its maximum size set when it is created.

 .. warning::
   Do not use this for important data.
 There are latent race conditions that can cause data loss.

-The virtual files are represented as a container directory in the underlying filesystem.
+Virtual files are represented as a container directory in the underlying filesystem.
 When the container is accessed through this shim it will appear as a single continuous file of data.
 You can perform all normal file operations on an open file handle.
 Understand that as rotation happens the offsets of the